qchemlab-embedding/2023-07-14-workshop/_episodes/06-remotes.md

 keypoints:
   - A repository can have one or multiple remotes (we will revisit these later).
   - Local branches often track remote branches.
-  - All this might be a bit nebulous but we will add clarity later this week.
+  - All this might be a bit nebulous but we will add clarity on next workshops.
   - A remote serves as a full backup of your work.
   - We'll properly learn how to use these in the next "git collaborative" lesson.